Anglican Diocese of Jerusalem: History

-Creation of the Anglican Bishopric of Jerusalem
+Anglican Bishopric of Jerusalem

-Meanwhile, the political landscape in England was exciting to the introduction of a Anglican bishopric in Jerusalem – the preoccupation of the Jews' Society since its inception.
-The bishopric had the support of the Protestant king Frederick William of Prussia: his envoy appointed to England, specifically to aid Lord Ashley in the project.
-Their joint efforts fell mainly to overcoming opposition from Anglo-Catholic groups in England, under the Oxford Movement, which was trying to reconcile the English Church with Rome.
+The establishment of an Anglican bishopric in Jerusalem was one of the goals of the London Society for Promoting Christianity among the Jews.
+The plan also had the support of the Protestant king Frederick William of Prussia; he appointed an envoy to England specifically to aid Lord Ashley in the project.
+Their joint efforts failed mainly in overcoming opposition from Anglo-Catholic groups in England, under the Oxford Movement, which was trying to reconcile the English Church with Rome.

-Michael Alexander, a converted Jew and professor of Hebrew and Arabic at King's College, is chosen by Palmerston (on the advice of Ashley) to be the first 'Bishop in Jerusalem.'
+Michael Alexander, a converted Jew and professor of Hebrew and Arabic at King's College, was chosen by Palmerston (on the advice of Ashley) to be the first Bishop in Jerusalem.
 The Bill creating the Bishopric of Jerusalem was passed by parliament and received royal assent on 5 October 1841.
-For the time being the diocese would be run in joint effort with the united Evangelical Church in Prussia which rejected the idea of Apostolic sucession, held by Anglicans.
+For the time being the diocese would be run in joint effort with the united Evangelical Church in Prussia which rejected the idea of Apostolic succession, held by Anglicans.

 Much like the general failure of the Jews' Society to bring about any considerable mass conversion of the Jews, the initial impact the diocese was disappointing.
 Elliot Warburton on visiting Bishop Alexander's church in Jerusalem found a total congregation of eight converted Jews and one or two tourists.